Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-Areas of rental properties that are impacted through The Healthy Homes Standards in Te Awanga include each:
+The areas of rental property that are affected by Health Homes Standard.
+Healthy Homes Standards in Te Awanga include each:

 • Living Room